2014 promises faster growth, but no leap forward

 And the euro zone, while looking a lot more stable than it did this time last year, remains the biggest question mark for the global economic outlook.

-"All in all there are some signs of stabilisation but the risks to the growth outlook remain on the downside," said Natascha Gewaltig, director of European economics at Action Economics.
+"All in all there are some signs of stabilization but the risks to the growth outlook remain on the downside," said Natascha Gewaltig, director of European economics at Action Economics.

 "The European Central Bank is struggling with its one-size-fits-all monetary policy, as the crisis has exposed the difficulties presented by a monetary union across countries with considerable structural differences."